-Materials: Almost all my models are supposed to be printed in Fine Detail Plastic, but because they are usually meant to be game pieces i also have an eye on stability.
+Materials: Almost all the models in my shop are supposed to be printed in (Tan) Fine Detail Plastic, but because they are usually meant to be game pieces, i also have an eye on stability.
 This means they often also meet the requirements for Versatile Plastic too and because many ask for this material, i also make the models available in this material.
 But when printed in Versatile Plastic they lose a lot of details, especially when you order any kind of processed/polished versions which will erase even more details from the surface.

 Custom Requests: I can resize any of my ships to almost any size/scale you need.
 Just tell me what ship you want and the length/scale it should be.
 For some of my ships I don't have an original length, so if you want a specific scale you also have to tell me how long you think the original ship is in “reality”.
 Also be sure to tell me if your ships should have the Attack Wing socket or not and how many ships you want of it.
 If there is a way to make it cheaper by combining, i will let you know.

 Asking for prices: Understandably many want to know how much is a version of a model in another size in advance.
 My answer is i can't tell before i made it and uploaded it.
 The current price structure is unknown to us designers.
 There are many factors that define the price of a 3D printed item.
 One of the most obviously is the volume of an object.
 Not only the volume of the material that is used to build the item but also the space it occupies in the printer, support material volume etc. Now, many people are surprised how fast prices can go up when enlarging a model only slightly.
 For that keep in mind that if you double the size of an object the volume increases times eight (2x2x2=8)